 When you finalise the purchase process, a Summer Camp Customer Account will automatically be created for you to manage your booking.
 This will allow you to log back in summercamplogin.wework.com/ at any time, and make changes to your booking such as adding your travel requirements and/or other packages.

 Food and Drinks

-We’ll be offering meal and snack food stalls available at any time of day.
-In keeping with WeWork’s commitment to be meat-free, we will not be serving meat at Summer Camp, however we will be offering healthy and delicious meal and snack options to fit any diet including vegan, vegetarian, kosher, and gluten-free.
-Craving a snack after your football game?
-Our friendly food service attendants will take your order, scan your RFID wristband, and off you go to power through the rest of the day.
+We’ll be offering a meal and snack food stalls available at any time of day.
+In keeping with WeWork’s commitment to being meat-free, we will not be serving meat at Summer Camp, however, we will be offering healthy and delicious meal and snack options to fit any diet including vegan, vegetarian, kosher, and gluten-free.

 Bring your reusable, refillable water bottles and help us reduce waste!
 Check the information maps when you arrive for station locations throughout the event site.